-The course grade will be based on a weighted average of the points earned on homework exercises, the group project, the final examination, and class participation.
+The course grade will be based on a weighted average of the points earned on homework exercises, and the final examination.
 The weights are as follows:

-Homework exercises 10%

-Group Project 20%

-Final examination 55%
+Homework exercises 60% Final examination 40%

-Class participation 15%

 Class Schedule

 The schedule below provides a class-by-class view of topics, associated readings, and course deliverables.